robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 If both the test case and some of its keywords (or several nested keywords) have a timeout, the active timeout is the one with the least time left.

-.. warning:: Using timeouts might slow down test execution when using Python 2.5
-             elsewhere than on Windows.
-Prior to Robot Framework 2.7 timeouts slowed down execution with all Python versions on all platforms.

 .. _for loop: